eyal0/Chicken-story/README.md

 ## Vantage Point Trees

 A [vantage point tree](https://fribbels.github.io/vptree/writeup) is a sort of binary tree that works like this: For each node, you specify a center and a radius.
 If the point that you're looking for is inside the radius, go left.
 If it's outside, go right.
-Continue until you hit a leaf.
+Continue until you find your answer.

 ![image](https://user-images.githubusercontent.com/109809/110194917-68e2fd80-7df8-11eb-989d-19d36861826a.png)